Acquisitions and Goodwill

 The assets, liabilities, and operating results of these collective acquisitions have been included in the Company's consolidated financial statements from their dates of acquisition and have been included in the Intermodal reportable segment.

-The following is a summary of the Company's goodwill as of June 30, 2019.
-Approximately $139,229 of goodwill is deductible for tax purposes.
+The following is a summary of the changes to goodwill for the nine months ended September 30, 2018.
+Approximately $114,481 of goodwill is deductible for tax purposes.